-labor mobility in the United States has declined significantly, and job switches often occur between positions in the same area (Moretti 2011; Molloy, Smith, and Wozniak 2014)-our analysis emphasizes the importance of measuring labor market concentration within relatively localized geographic areas.5
+In this paper we use micro-level data from the U.S. Census Bureau to analyze how market power stemming from employer concentration in local labor markets-that is, monopsony power-affects wage behavior in the U.S. manufacturing sector.
+Because the relevant market associated with job search is largely local (Manning and Petrongolo 2017)-labor mobility in the U.S. has declined significantly and job switches often occur between positions in the same area (Moretti 2011; Molloy, Smith, and Wozniak 2014)-our analysis emphasizes the importance of measuring labor market concentration within relatively localized geographic areas.5

 We combine two main sources of data from the U.S. Census Bureau over the sample period 1978-2016.
-First, to measure local-level labor market concentration, we use the Longitudinal Business Database (LBD) to construct the Herfindahl-Hirschman index (HHI) of firm employment at both the county-by-industry-by-year level as well as the commuting-zone-by-industry-by-year level.
+First, to measure local-level labor market concentration, we use the Longitudinal Business Database (LBD) to construct the Herfindahl-Hirschman Index (HHI) of firm employment at both the county by industry by year level as well as the commutingzone by industry by year level.
 The HHI concentration measure is calculated at the local industry level (either county or commuting zone) under the plausible assumption that employees' specific human capital and mobility costs constrain their job searches toward firms within the same industry and geographical area.
 These HHI measures of employer concentration are then related to measures of average wages and productivity at the establishment level constructed from the Census of Manufacturers (CMF) and the Annual Survey of Manufacturers (ASM).
-By focusing our analysis on manufacturing we are able to control for standard measures of labor productivity-an important correlate in any analysis of wage determination.
+By focusing our analysis on manufacturing we are able to control for standard measures of labor productivity - an important correlate in any analysis of wage determination.6